Jonathan Goff

-Jonathan Goff (born December 12, 1985) is a former American football linebacker in the National Football League (NFL).
-He was drafted by the New York Giants in the fifth round of the 2008 NFL Draft.
-He played college football at Vanderbilt.
+Jonathan Goff (born December 12, 1985) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Vanderbilt Commodores and was selected by the New York Giants in the fifth round of the 2008 NFL draft.
 He was a member of the Super Bowl XLVI Giants, defeating the New England Patriots, though he remained on injured reserve for the entire season.

-Early years
+Early life

 Jonathan Goff was born to Gwendolyn Tyre and Tobie Goff in Atlanta, Georgia.
 He was raised by his mother in Stoneham, Massachusetts, with his older brother, Jason.
 Goff grew up swimming and playing soccer, tennis and basketball.
 Goff qualified for the Johns Hopkins Gifted and Talented student program based on SAT scores received when he was twelve years old.
 He began playing football in the 8th grade in the Wakefield (Massachusetts) Pop Warner League.
 Goff played high school football at St. John's Preparatory School in Danvers, Massachusetts, an academic and all-male private high school.
 During his career he started at many positions including safety, wide receiver, quarterback, running back, and linebacker.
 In football, he was a two-year captain and an All-conference selection in 2001 and 2002.
 He also played basketball and was captain of the track team, where he succeeded immensely, breaking a longstanding record in the discus.
 His senior year, he broke St. John's long standing discus record and later that season, he broke his own discus record.

 College career

 Goff played college football at Vanderbilt University.
 He played in 46 games with 36 starts, recording 307 tackles, 15.5 tackles for losses, 6.5 sacks, three interceptions, three forced fumbles, and one blocked kick.
-As a senior in 2007, he was Second-team All-Southeastern Conference, team captain, led the squad for the 2nd straight year with a career-high 113 tackles (61 solo), and ranked 4th in the conference with an average of 9.42 tackles per game.
+As a senior in 2007, he was second-team All-Southeastern Conference, team captain, led the squad for the 2nd straight year with a career-high 113 tackles (61 solo), and ranked 4th in the conference with an average of 9.42 tackles per game.
 He had 3 sacks, 6.5 stops for losses, 6 quarterback pressures, and he deflected 5 passes and picked off 2 others for 12 yards in returns.
 In 2006 Goff was a defensive captain and started every game at middle linebacker, extending career consecutive start streak to 27 games.
 He was named Second-team All-Southeastern Conference.
 Goff topped Commodores with 67 solo tackles and 93 total tackles, and ranked among team leaders with four quarterback hurries (T-1st), six tackles for loss (T-5th), 2.5 quarterback sacks (5th), and two forced fumbles (T-3rd).
 In 2005, he concluded the season as team's third leading tackler with 47 solo stops and 63 total tackles including tackles for loss (3), quarterback hurries (2) and a sack.
 He also had two defended passes.
 In 2004, he played in every game, starting final four outings at middle linebacker.
 In 2003, he redshirted.

 Goff graduated in December 2007 with a degree in Mechanical Engineering.